-This picture of a historic house in downtown Charleston was taken by Diane Yale-Peabody of Amherst, Ohio.
-Diane describes her photo: “Charleston’s quiet back streets are a haven away from the crowded tourist haunts.
+Contributor Diane Yale-Peabody tells us: “Charleston’s quiet back streets are a haven away from the crowded tourist haunts.
 Historic public buildings and residences are each unique, but the pink stucco house pictured here has a special story.
 Notice the concave shaped tiles.
 They are called ‘thigh tiles’ because each clay tile was shaped over a male worker’s thighs to give them a uniform shape.”

 Address: 17 Chalmers Street, Charleston, SC 29401